hannah8075/ETL-challenge/README.md

 After finalizing the list of dog breeds to find additional characteristics for (by importing PetFinder result csv and extracting all unique dog breeds), BeautifulSoup was again used to scrape the star rating for adaptability, all around friendliness, health and grooming needs, trainability, and physical needs.
 Splinter was used to navigate to each individual dog breed url using a for loop.

-Please note: based on the number of urls to be visited, this process will take several minutes.
+**Please note**: based on the number of urls to be visited, this process will take several minutes.
 This will depend on the resources available for your system.
 Also, if you receive an 'list out of range' error in your Dog_breed_info_cleaning notebook for this step, please check the browser window that was opened by Splinter.
 Likely, the page timed out.
 Therefore, close this window, and rerun the steps to relaunch the browser and iterate through all the dog urls.

 It is also important to note that, when Splinter is being used, the path to the chromedriver must be specified.
 In this case, we have uploaded the chromedriver.exe in this repository (but may need to be replaced if outdated).
 The syntax in the jupyter notebook will be dependent on your operating system.
 We have included the syntax for both Windows and Mac users.
 When running the code, please comment out the syntax that is not applicable to your system.